hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="alicloudlistroles"></a>
 # **AliCloudListRoles**
-> void AliCloudListRoles (string list, string alicloudMountPath = null)
+> void AliCloudListRoles (string alicloudMountPath = "alicloud", TimeSpan? wrapTTL = null)

 List the existing roles in this backend.